MikeWoodward/English-Football-Forecasting/Code/development_comments.md

 ## Code generation for scraping data

 On the plus side, it managed to give me the URLs for the pages I wanted to scrape purely on a prompt, which frankly felt a bit supernatural.

-However, it really can't generate code that works for anything other than a simple scrape.
+On the negative side, it really can't generate code that works for anything other than a simple scrape.
 Even asking it to correct its errors doesn't work very well.
 The general code structure was OK, but a little too restictive and I had to remove some of its generated functions.
 It's marginal to me whether it's really worth using code generation here.

+Code completion was very useful here.

 ## Data cleansing